How the La Liga table would look if it began when Barcelona hired Xavi

 That uptick in form, that began last November, was enough to see Barcelona shoot up to second in the 2021-22 table, finishing runners-up and sewing up Champions League qualification with three games to spare.

-And Barcelona’s 4-0 victory away at the Bernabeu in March was evidence that Xavi is making Barcelona a serious force to be reckoned with once again – and they’ve started the new season in impressive form.
-We could be set for a thrilling La Liga title race in the upcoming months…
+And Barcelona’s 4-0 victory away at the Bernabeu in March was evidence that Xavi is making Barcelona a serious force to be reckoned with once again – although question marks remain about their sub-standard European form.

 Note: we’ve only included the 17 teams that have been in La Liga throughout Xavi’s tenure as Barcelona’s manager.
 This table doesn’t include last season’s relegated trio Granada, Levante and Alaves or 2022-23’s newly-promoted sides Almeria, Real Valladolid and Girona.